uurha/CoreManagerDocumentation/README.md

 10. <b>SaveSystem</b> - system to save/load JSON files.
 11. <b>UIStateTools & UIManager</b> - base UI system for page-based UI.
 12. <b>Extensions</b> - for Editor and base classes.

-## Coming soon

-1. <b>Custom SceneManager</b> - allows to asynchronously load the scene with options to send a callback or set Time.scale = 0 through an intermediate scene.
+13. <b>Scene Loader</b> - allows to asynchronously load scene through an intermediate scene and allows to serialize SceneAssets through Inspector (use SceneLoaderAsset).
-2. <b>Runtime console</b> - console with Unity logs for debug and/or release builds.
+14. <b>Runtime console</b> - console with Unity logs for debug and/or release builds.
 Allows display console logs like in Unity Editor.
 Strips from release builds if other not predetermined.

+##Improvements
+1. <b>Scene Loader</b> - add callbacks on scene changing.